ramkandimalla94/Product_Detection/README.md

                                     GroceryDataset/ShelfImages/ \
                                     products_data.csv \
                                     shelf_data.csv

+                 Place all data in one folder in my case its GroceryDataset

       ProductImagesFromShelves contains cut-out photos of goods from shelves in 11 subdirectories:
       0 - not classified, 1 - Marlboro, 2 - Kent, etc. Files in the names contain information about the rack, the position and size of the pack on it.